leeallennyc/data-structures-fall-2020/final_app_demo/README.md

 ### Process

 #### Final Assignment 1 (AA Meetings Map)
-* After a few days of troubleshooting, I can to realize that I need to add the `dotenv.config();` after requiring the `const dotenv = require('dotenv');` -- this took me some time to figure out.
+* After a few days of troubleshooting, I came to realize that I needed to add the `dotenv.config();` after requiring the `const dotenv = require('dotenv');` -- this took me some time to figure out.
-* For this sample of the AA Map, I changed the sample query to one where I could test a few locations:
+* For this sample of the AA Map, I changed the sample query to one where I could test a few locations above a certain latitude:
 ```js
  var thisQuery = `SELECT lat, lng, json_agg(json_build_object('loc', buildingName, 'address', address, 'zipcode', zipcode)) as meetings
                     FROM aalocations